miunasu/REAI_IDA/README.md

 ![](./picture/low_layer_func.png)

 Fix this low layer, the function unknown call will minus who call the low layer.
-Use comments to describe the function functionality and return it to high layer, that will get a higher analysis accuracy.
+Using comments to describe the function functionality and return it to high layer, that will get a higher analysis accuracy.
 In the end, high layer will become low layer.
 Round and round, target function will easy to read.

 ## Config